A quantum fluctuation theorem for any Lindblad master equation: The fluctuation theorem

-Our numerical results in Fig.~\ref{figmc1} confirm the quantum FT~\eqref{FTcoh}.
-Our FT holds for initially diagonal and non-diagonal states in contact with baths at the same temperatures ($T_a=T_b$) or different ones.
+We consider both the case where the baths are thermal, with rates $\gamma_{\alpha,\lambda}$ obeying the LDBC, and the case of rates not satisfying the LDBC.
+Our numerical results in Fig.~\ref{figmc1} confirm the quantum FT~\eqref{FTcoh} for initially diagonal and nondiagonal states in contact with thermal baths at the same temperatures ($T_a=T_b$) or different ones.
 Moreover, in Fig.~\ref{figmc1}-(d) we consider the case of a time-dependent Hamiltonian, where the external field is changed according to $h(t)=h_0+(h_1-h_0) t/\tf$.
-In the same figure, we also show that $\average{\exp(-\SB)}\ge 1$, thus demonstrating the relevance of the system entropy variation for the FT to hold.
+In Fig.~\ref{figmc1}-(e) we show the results for nonthermal baths violating the LDBC.
+In the same figure, we also show that, for all the considered cases, $\average{\exp(-\SB)}\ge 1$, thus demonstrating the relevance of the system entropy variation for the FT to hold.